larskuerten/SQLModel-Python/README.md

 Use of SQLModel with python

-Video from Eric Roby on Youtube, he teaches how create SQLite with Python, using SQLModel package
+Video from Eric Roby on Youtube, he teaches how create SQLite with Python, using SQLModel package.

+## Steps

+- Create Models
+- Create Database
+- Create Tables
+- Create Data
+- Read Data
+- Update Data
+- Delete Data

 ## Source